Covid-19, Furlough and your Tax Code

 It all comes down to how the PAYE system works.
 When your tax payments are calculated, they’re based on the assumption that you’ll be earning a constant amount each month.
 However, the Coronavirus Job Retention Scheme (CJRS) has seen a lot of us losing 20% of our income while on furlough.
 Obviously, if your employer’s making up that missing 20% then there’s no real problem since your total income won’t have changed.

 Not everyone’s in that position, though.
-For some, it’s possible that the CJRS system will have actually seen their income drop below the higher rate tax band.
+For some, it’s possible that the CJRS system will have actually seen their income drop below the higher rate tax bracket.
 There’s been a hard cap placed on monthly payments through the scheme, set at £2,500.
 This means that people whose normal salaries are £37,500 or above will actually be getting less than 80% of their standard pay.
 On the other hand, workers on lower pay could actually see their income drop below the tax-free Personal Allowance level of £12,500 over the year.

 Could I owe more tax if I have made other income while furloughed?

 It’s actually possible that the COVID-19 pandemic could see people suddenly owing more tax than they’ve paid through PAYE.
 This can happen if they took up the opportunity to take on other work while on furlough.
 The CJRS rules allow for this, but any additional income you’re making is still taxable as normal.